Frances Elizabeth Morgan

 1866

 There were no longer any open routes to medicine for women in the United Kingdom.
-What formed was “the quiet route” to medicine.
+What resulted was “the quiet route” to medicine.
 Traveling abroad to get a degree and returning to practice without a formal registration.
-This was the path both Frances Morgan Hoggan and Louisa Atkins would take, followed by Eliza Walker Dunbar.
+This was the path suggested to both Frances Morgan Hoggan and Louisa Atkins by Elizabeth Garrett Anderson.

 Zurich, Switzerland